dmalofieiev/file-uploader/README.md

 1. Clone the repository: `https://github.com/dmalofieiev/file-uploader`
 2. Install the dependencies for 'client' and 'server': `npm install`
 3. Create a `.env` file and copy the contents from `.env-example`
-4. Create the database and run migrations using sequelize-cli: `equelize-cli db:create && npx sequelize-cli db:migrate && npx sequelize-cli
+4. Create the database and run migrations using sequelize-cli: `npx sequelize-cli db:create && npx sequelize-cli db:migrate`
-5. Start the server: npm run dev
+5. Start the server: `npm run dev`
+6. Start the client: `npm start`
-6. Access the server at http://localhost:3000
+7. Access the server at `http://localhost:3000`

 ## Technologies Used